Inside: The Differences in Sewing Thread

 Another option for hand quilting or hand stitching is a 28 wt. thread.
 Like the number indicates, it sits somewhere between a heavier 12 wt. and a super fine 50 wt.
 I’ve never used this thread, but have seen it on a small hand-quilted project.
 I thought that it was ideal for hand quilting because it defines the quilting without being overly heavy.

-60 weight Bobbin Thread
+60 Weight Bobbin Thread

 If you machine embroider then you’ve probably used a 60 wt. bobbin thread.
 This super thin polyester thread is ideal in the bobbin when the back of your project will never show.

 Recently, I’ve heard that a few quilters are using 60 wt. threads.
 Personally, I’ve never used it for quilting projects because I’ve only seen it in black or white.
-However, a high quality 60 wt. thread would be super thin and seriously strong. (affiliate)
+However, a high quality 60 wt. thread would be super thin and seriously strong.

 Like I said earlier, the only thing you really need to know is this: The higher the thread weight number, the thinner the thread.
 Knowing a little more about different thread weights opens up all sorts of options for future projects.
 I encourage you to step out a bit and try some different weight threads in future projects.
 Top stitch a bag handle with a 12 wt. thread.
-Add a decorative stitch to them hem of a garment using a 40 wt. polyester thread.
+Add a decorative stitch to the hem of a garment using a 40 wt. polyester thread.
 Experiment with variegated threads on your next quilt project.

 Most importantly, imagine the possibilities.